drpython12/drpython12/README.md

 # Hi there, I'm Palash 👋

-**Computer Science & Mathematics student
-Software Engineer | Data Enthusiast**
-Graduating June 2025
-Queen Mary University of London
+Final-year Computer Science & Mathematics student at Queen Mary University of London (Graduating June 2025) Building smart tech for real-world impact — from systems engineering to intelligent automation.

 ---